sindresorhus/ky/readme.md

 By default, `.extend()` deep-merges options: hooks are appended, headers are merged, and search parameters are accumulated.
 Use [`replaceOption`](#replaceoption) when you want to fully replace a merged property instead.

+When extending an instance, signals are combined.
+Use `replaceOption(signal)` to replace inherited signals, or `signal: undefined` to remove them.

 ```js
 import ky, {replaceOption} from 'ky';